HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.working-with-extensions.testing-extension.md

 - As the old `vscode` module was also used for downloading VS Code type definition, you need to
   - Manually install `@types/vscode` that follows your `engine.vscode` in `package.json`.
 For example, if your `engine.vscode` is `1.30`, install `"@types/vscode": "^1.30.0"`.
   - Remove `"postinstall": "node ./node_modules/vscode/bin/install"` from `package.json`.
-- Add a [[vs.1.7.#the-test-script]].
+- Add a [the-test-script](#the-test-script).
 You can use [`runTest.ts`](https://github.com/microsoft/vscode-extension-samples/blob/main/helloworld-test-sample/src/test/runTest.ts) in the sample as a starting point.
 - Point the `test` script in `package.json` to run the compiled output of `runTest.ts`.
-- Add a [[vs.1.7.#the-test-runner-script]].
+- Add a [the-test-runner-script](#the-test-runner-script).
 You can use the [sample test runner script](https://github.com/microsoft/vscode-extension-samples/blob/main/helloworld-test-sample/src/test/suite/index.ts) as a starting point.
 Notice that `vscode` used to depend on `mocha@4` and `glob`, and now you need to install them as part of your `devDependencies`.

 ## Next steps